 One of the most sought-after skills employers look for in a candidate is their ability to work well with those around them.
 This could mean taking charge of a project and delegating to others, or it could be being delegated to.
 No matter the situation, everyone loves a good team player that will assist in meeting deadlines.

 Time management is closely related to the ability to work under pressure and within tight deadlines.
 Employees who manage their time well can efficiently prioritise tasks and organise their diaries, while adopting an attitude which allows them to take on new tasks and deadlines.

 If you combine these soft skills with your technical skills, then you will become a hiring managers dream!

-We have a number of IT-related job opportunities available in Ireland.
+We have a number of IT-related job opportunities available.
 If you would like more information, give us a call on 01 571 3000.